Saturday, December 26, 2009

 So, you pat it out, into the bottom of the greased Pyrex, with your hands.
 In the baking, I promise you that all the imperfections get erased.
 Just make sure you have the bottom fully covered and up the sides fully covered as well.
 That’s the bottom crust for your pie.
 It will be fine without being perfect.

-bottom masa Think of this as a rustic dish!
+Think of this as a rustic dish!

 Then, the fun part begins…the layering of the medianoche sangüiche guts.
 You squeeze out some zig zags of mustard all along the bottom and spread gently (gently!) with a butter knife (or non sharp knife).
 Now, let your inner obsessive compulsions run free as you lay down the first layer of ham, round and round right on top of the mustard.
 Then, layer the turkey, then the pork, then the swiss cheese.

-round and round And then some more mustard and…the pickles.
+And then some more mustard and…the pickles.
 Slices of kosher dill pickle, just like the ones in the sangüiche you know and love.
 You can make this half pickles and half non-pickles if you've got picky eaters.

-half pickles Another round of layering and you end with the ooey gooey swiss cheese, right before closing the pie with the top masa lid.
+Another round of layering and you end with the ooey gooey swiss cheese, right before closing the pie with the top masa lid.
 You know that top cheese is just going to seep way, way down and melt all the flavors together.

 Now, take the second masa out of the fridge.
 If you have one of those bendable, thin plastic cutting boards, use it here so that you can pat out the masa with your palms to the size you need to cover the pie.
 If not, use parchment paper and gently lay the dough over the pie while still on the parchment paper.

-on the parchment paper still on parchment Remember that this dough is very forgiving (it better be for the pain it is to work with) and you can actually fix the top if it didn’t land exactly how you wanted it to land.
+Remember that this dough is very forgiving (it better be for the pain it is to work with) and you can actually fix the top if it didn’t land exactly how you wanted it to land.

 Then, with a fork, you crimp the edges and with a sharp knife, you make slits on the top, like a real fancy baker would do.

-fancy baker And that’s it.
+And that’s it.
 You put it in the oven that had been preheated to 375 degrees and let it bake for 50 minutes.

-first slice Other tips that I’ll share, now that I’ve made three of these pasteles –
+Other tips that I’ll share, now that I’ve made three of these pasteles –

 Don’t offer to bring this as an appetizer, unless you trick yourself and say that your party starts two hours before it really starts.
 Either that, or just have this served with the main dish.
 Each time I’ve taken it somewhere, we end up being late because it takes so long to make.